Frequently Asked Questions

 Q: Should I have my A1C tested if I have anemia or another condition affecting red blood cells?

-A: If you have anemia, chronic kidney disease, recent blood transfusion, or a hemoglobin variant, inform your healthcare provider before A1C testing.
 They may recommend alternative glucose markers such as glycated albumin or fructosamine, which reflect glucose control over a shorter period (2–3 weeks) and are not affected by red blood cell lifespan.
 Some laboratories now run A1C alongside hemoglobin variant screening to ensure accurate interpretation.

 Q: Can I improve my A1C in less than three months?